You can translate the document:

 Web Services/Widgets

-The Web service/Widget name should be a business noun, a business concept, or a business process.
+The web service or widget name should be a business noun, business concept, or business process.

-The naming of these elements depends on the specific customer/project naming conventions.
+The naming of these elements depends on each customer and project naming conventions.

-The Web Services operation names should be similar to the final view that implements the operation.
+The web service operation names should be similar to the final view that implements the operation.

 • SOAP: